Over 31 million meals served to Wisconsin students during pandemic

-The Wisconsin Department of Public Instruction recently announced that more than 31 million nutritious meals have been served to Wisconsin students at sites throughout the state since March 2020 according to claims filed to the agency.
+The Wisconsin Department of Public Instruction on Sept.
+3 announced more than 31 million nutritious meals have been served to Wisconsin students at sites throughout the state since March 2020 according to claims filed to the agency.

+The waivers allowed school staff to serve and deliver meals in non-congregate settings, such as along school bus routes and drive-thru areas outside school buildings.

-Recently, the USDA announced the extension of these waivers, meaning summer meal program operations across the nation could continue through as late as Dec.
-31.
+Earlier this week, the USDA announced the extension of these waivers, meaning summer meal program operations across the nation could continue through as late as Dec.
+31, 2020.

 Post a comment as